AWare/E-/README.md

-# E-
+# pirf

-rf control webapp for the pi
+A small (toy) webapp for the raspberry pi to control rf devices using [433 Utils](https://github.com/ninjablocks/433Utils).